Git Workflow¶

 |---|---|

-Important: Never manually delete a feature branch after it merges to staging.
-You need it for PR #2.
+Never manually delete a feature branch after it merges to staging — the release automation needs it to integrate into release/beta.

 Staging Hygiene¶